ABC News' Michael Falcone:

 After a string of losses in three primaries earlier this week, Mitt Romney appears to be taking pains to keep expectations in check for his performance in the coming contests - even the one in his home state of Michigan.

-“I’d like to win Arizona and Michigan because, of course, there are a lot of delegates at stake,” Romney said in an interview with Neil Cavuto on the Fox Business network on Thursday.
+"I'd like to win Arizona and Michigan because, of course, there are a lot of delegates at stake," Romney said in an interview with Fox News' Neil Cavuto on Thursday.

 But Romney was evidently not in a predicting mood.
 "I can't make a prediction as to what will happen.
 Last time I won, but I think I won by two points.
 So it was pretty darned close," Romney said.
 "I'm not expecting a landslide."